-With the earlier Mantle post regarding a Yankees legend’s at-bats at Shea, it made sense to also check the final playing days of another Yankee immortal, Yogi Berra.
+With the earlier Mantle post regarding a Yankee legend’s at-bats at Shea Stadium, it made sense to also check the final playing days of another Yankee immortal, Yogi Berra.
 Unlike the Mick, Yogi actually went on to don the Mets’ uniform and become an Amazins icon himself.
 But among his last few at-bats in baseball are some interesting stories indeed.

-Most die-hard fans are aware that Yogi’s official Yankee playing days ended with the 1963 World Series, after which he was named the Yankees manager for the 1964 season, after Ralph Houk was summarily dismissed following the WS loss.
-But although he never had an official game at-bat for the Bombers in 1964, he did step up to the plate to face major league competion once – August 24, 1964, at Shea Stadium, in the Mayor’s Trophy Game vs. the Mets, the first one in the Amazins’ new park, and the last time he stepped to the plate in an actual game in a Yankees uniform.
+Most die-hard fans are aware that Yogi’s official Yankee playing days ended with the 1963 World Series, as he was named the Yankees manager for 1964, after Ralph Houk was relieved of managerial duties and elevated to general manager, following the WS loss to the Dodgers.
+But although Yogi never had an official game at-bat for the Bombers in 1964, he did step up to the plate to face major league competition once – August 24, 1964, at Shea Stadium, in the Mayor’s Trophy Game vs. the Mets, the first one in the Amazins’ new park, and the last time he stepped up to the plate in an actual game in a Yankees uniform.

-Herewith, the last box score with Yogi Berra as a Yankee:
+Herewith, the last box score with Yogi Berra as a Yankee (0 for 1):

 An interesting followup to the above article is Casey Stengel’s insistence on Berra coming over to catch for the Mets, with Casey’s humorous asking price of a then-exorbitant $200,000.
-Yogi did indeed come to the Mets in 1965 after he was let go by the Steinbrenner-esque Yankee front office, but for the far more reasonable salary of $35,000, as a unique “catcher-coach”.
+Of course, as most are aware, despite the late-season surge to win the pennant, the Yankees again lost the World Series, this time to the Cardinals, and the front office, with the harmonica event likely still in their minds, fired Berra as manager.
+So, per Casey’s premonition, Yogi did indeed come to the Mets in 1965, but for the far more reasonable salary of $35,000, and as a unique “catcher-coach”.
 Yogi’s beautiful last player baseball card from the 1965 Topps set says it all (albeit in a Yankee uniform sans cap):

 In 1965, while Casey must have been thrilled, as it turns out, Yogi was much more coach than catcher, but did play in 4 games for the Mets that year, 3 at Shea Stadium: